-The UI and IU functions offer the user the possibility to set a DC input current dependant on the DC input voltage, or a DC input voltage dependant on the DC input current.
+The UI and IU functions offer the user the possibility to set a DC input current dependent on the DC input voltage, or a DC input voltage dependent on the DC input current.
 The function is table driven with exactly 4096 values, which are distributed over the whole measured range of actual input voltage or input current in the range of 0...125% Unom or Inom.
-The table can either be uploaded from an USB flash drive through the front side USB port of the device or via remote control (ModBus RTU protocol or SCPI).
+The table can either be uploaded from an USB stick through the front side USB port of the device or via remote control (ModBus protocol or SCPI).
 The functions are: